-Abstract--- Energy saving has become an active research area and it is essential to take out system faults to ensure the efficient functioning of the overall system.
-The power quality issues concerned with voltage sag and they frequently cause serious power interruptions in varied industrial applications.
-These industrial problems have its impact in terms of economic and social welfare.
+Energy consumption and utilities have increased in the last two decades due to diversified applications in the field of science and engineering.
+Thus, energy saving have become an active research.
+It has become an essential criterion to take out system faults to ensure the efficient functioning of the overall system.
+The power quality issues concerned with voltage sag and they frequently cause serious power interruptions, if suitable care will not be taken in time.
 This work presents a novel PhotoVoltaic fed Dynamic Voltage Restorer (PV-DVR) model to alleviate deep voltage sags and outages on a low voltage residential distribution system.
 The application of low step up and high step up DC-DC converters used in the existing DVR system results in high conversion loss.
 Moreover, two control loops are required to control the two separate converters which results in higher control complexity.
-Thus, in this proposed work, Two Port Hybrid High Gain Buck Boost Converter (TPHGC) is integrated in the existing PV-DVR system.
+Thus, in this proposed work, two port hybrid high gain buck boost converter (TPHGC) is integrated in the existing PV-DVR system.
 Two converters used in the existing system are replaced with single battery charging bidirectional converter.
 Simulation results are presented to validate the advantage of the proposed system.

-Keywords--- DVR, Reactive Power, Compensation, Controller, Maximum Power Point Tracking (MPPT) Algorithm.
+Keywords: DVR, Reactive Power, Compensation, Controller, Maximum Power Point Tracking (MPPT) Algorithm.

-I. INTRODUCTION
+I. Introduction